omarecd/iot-hvac-operational-analysis/README.md

 Several practical lessons emerged from this project.

-IoT data is rarely clean from the beginning.
+- IoT data is rarely clean from the beginning.
 Sensors may start reporting at different times and datasets often require validation.

-Operational changes must be verified.
+- Operational changes must be verified.
 Configuration changes in building systems should be confirmed with telemetry rather than assumed.

-Time-series segmentation is critical.
+- Time-series segmentation is critical.
 When analyzing operational changes, clearly separating the dataset into phases is essential.

-IoT value comes from decisions, not dashboards.
+- **_IoT value comes from decisions, not dashboards_**.
 Dashboards can visualize data, but operational improvements occur only when the data leads to action.

 ## Key Takeaway

-Many IoT deployments successfully collect data but fail to convert it into meaningful operational improvements.
+- Many IoT deployments successfully collect data but fail to convert it into meaningful operational improvements.

-This project illustrates the role of an engineer who sits between devices, data platforms, and operations, ensuring that measurements lead to decisions people actually take.
+- This project illustrates the role of an engineer who sits between devices, data platforms, and operations, ensuring that measurements lead to decisions people actually take.

-In this case, telemetry analysis helped identify an opportunity to reduce heating runtime while maintaining comfort.
+- In this case, telemetry analysis helped identify an opportunity to reduce heating runtime while maintaining comfort.

 ## Technologies Used
-	•	IoT sensors (temperature, occupancy, CO2)
+	•	IoT sensors
+	•	IoT Gateways (For this case LoRa)
+	•	LoRaWAN Netxork Server
+	•	IoT Platform, on this case ALSO IoT
 	•	Cloud ingestion pipeline
 	•	Microsoft Fabric Eventhouse
 	•	KQL (Kusto Query Language)
 	•	Time-series data analysis

 ## Author